zhyj3038/SpeedUpCNN-Pytorch-master/README.md

 **AlexNet** was taken as the network architecture(**image size** required for input was **227x227x3**) as the datset, **Adamw** as the gradient descent function, and learning rate mechanism as **ReduceLROnPlateau** for example.

+You should create your own data(dataset), checkpoint(model save) and tenshorboard(loss visualization) file package
 ***

 1.The results of the model without DP or DDP